Fire and Safety Request for Proposal (RFP) Sample

 What is the current financial situation of your company.
 All respondents must be free of liens and possess enough capital to buy equipment and pay employees throughout the course of this project.
 What amount of liability insurance does your company carry.
 A minimum of $2 million in liability insurance is required for all respondents.

 Do you plan to use subcontractors to carry out any part of this contract.
 If yes, describe how you will select subcontractors, guarantee their work, and ensure they are paid.
 Additional information about equipment and methodology is required of all respondents.
-Please ensure you respond to all parts of this RFP.

 - All respondents must be aware of the following policies